-5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS
+5 FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS

 In the event a Participant CA or External RA operates an RA System or CMS external to IdenTrust, the Participant CA or External RA is required by contract to facility, management and operational controls equivalent to those implemented by IdenTrust for protection of such systems.
-Evaluation of Participant CA and External RA controls is required as a part of the compliance audit prior to IdenTrust providing authority to operate and part of the annual compliance audit requirement.
+Evaluation of Participant CA and External RA controls is required as a part of the compliance audit prior to IdenTrust providing authority to operate and part of the annual compliance audit requirement (see Section 8.0 Compliance Audits and Other Assessment: Table - Required Best-Practices Annual Audits which includes specific criteria that each audit satisfies).